coderdark/dev-tools/README.md

   + Can change classes and ids
   + Update styles
   + Modify HTML
-+ Console
++ Console Panel
   + Can be use to execute javascript
-  + $0 in the console will give you the last element selected in the Elmement Panel.
+  + Typing $0 in the console will give you the last element selected in the Elmement Panel.